June Cotner

 June Cotner (born February 6, 1950, in Chicago, Illinois) is an American author, anthologist, speaker, and publishing/marketing consultant; her latest anthology is Gratitude Prayers: Prayers, Poems, and Prose for Everyday Thankfulness (Andrews McMeel Publishing).

+Early life and education

+Cotner was born on February 6, 1950, in Chicago, Illinois.
+She later attended the University of California, Berkeley, where she completed her undergraduate studies.

+Career

 Cotner's collected works have sold nearly one million copies.
 Cotner conducts publishing workshops at bookstores across the country and has also made presentations at the Pacific Northwest Writers' Association Conference, the Pacific Northwest Booksellers Association Conference, and The Learning Annex in New York City, San Francisco, Los Angeles, and San Diego.